How the Nitrax Math Keyboard actually works.

 Mathematical keyboard designed for quick and accurate math symbol input

-The printed layout makes the shortcut system visible: blue symbols use the first layer, gray symbols use the second layer.
+The printed layout makes the key combination system visible: blue symbols use the first layer, gray symbols use the second layer.

 Windows

-On Windows, the Nitrax companion app translates the printed shortcuts into Unicode symbols.
+On Windows, the Nitrax companion app translates the printed key combinations into Unicode symbols.

 Ctrl Alt T